jeanbaptistemora/fluidattacks-universe2/CONTRIBUTING.md

     - Code editor:

-      We highly recommend you use visual-studio-code because most of the team uses it and works very well for our purpose
+      We highly recommend you use Visual Studio Code because most of the team use it and works very well for our purpose

       You can install it with:
       `$ nix-env -i makes-dev-vscode -f /path/to/fluidattacks/product/repo`